open-data-science/ultimate_posts/where_to_start/README.md

 # ODS #wheretostart recommendations

+This article collects public knowledge on how to start learning field commonly addressed as Data Science.
+We are adressing what is called DS, what spheres and disciplined are covered by it and suggest recipes for stepping on path of getting familiar with this field.

+Data Science is a term describing everything related to processing, storing and mining any information.
+This includes different disciplines, cources and spheres of our life.
+General undestanding (helicopter overview) can be derived from reading Google's brilliant [web comic](https://cloud.google.com/products/ai/ml-comic-1/) (~5 min) and reading great Vas3k's post [Machine Learning for Everyone](https://vas3k.com/blog/machine_learning/) (~15 min).

 There is now way to be taught to be data scientist, but you can learn how to become one yourself.
 There is no right way, but there is a way, which was adopted by a number of data scientists and it goes through online courses (MOOC).
 Following suggested order is not required, but might be helpful.